MichaelRol/Advent-of-Code/README.md

-# Advent-of-Code-2020
+# Advent of Code 2020
-My repository for holding my solutions to the 2020 Advent of Code challenges.
-More info: https://adventofcode.com/
+A repository for holding my solutions to the 2020 Advent of Code challenges.
+More info: [https://adventofcode.com/](https://adventofcode.com/)

+All my solutions are written in the Go programming language and are designed to complete within 15 seconds on relatively basic hardware.
+This was my first attempt at using the Go programming language.